spotify/threaddump-analyzer/README.md

 * Find out how to load a text file in the tests and validate the result of analyzing that file.

-* Dump all input lines we failed to parse in red at the end so it's obvious if we need to add something.

 * Publish on public Github.